 Nonprofits value providing health benefits to their employees.
 For many nonprofits, however, a traditional group health plan may not be cost effective for employees or for the organization.
-A defined contribution strategy paired with individual health insurance offers an alternative to traditional health insurance plans.
+A health reimbursement strategy paired with individual health insurance offers an alternative to traditional health insurance plans.
 This strategy is gaining popularity with nonprofits, as it provides a way to offer employees excellent health benefits without bearing the cost or risk associated with traditional health insurance.

 Why Nonprofits Want to Offer Health Insurance, But Struggle To Do So